Entwicklungsburo-Stresing/EBST_CAM/README.md

 escam_setup		| [Microsoft Visual Studio Installer Project](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects) to create a setup for escam | Windows
-ESLSCDLL		| software library .dll / .so														| Windows, Linux hdf				| library for exporting data to [hdf5](https://www.hdfgroup.org/solutions/hdf5/)	| Windows Jungo			| library for using the Windows Driver												| Windows linux-driver	| Linux driver																		| Linux shared_src		| shared source files for escam, ESLSCDLL, CsimpleExample							| Windows, Linux
+ESLSCDLL		| software library .dll / .so														| Windows, Linux hdf				| library for exporting data to [hdf5](https://www.hdfgroup.org/solutions/hdf5/)	| Windows linux-driver	| Linux driver																		| Linux
+shared_src		| shared source files for escam, ESLSCDLL, CsimpleExample							| Windows, Linux

 ## License
 The software library ESLSCDLL and the GUI Escam are released under the [LPGL-3.0](https://www.gnu.org/licenses/lgpl-3.0.html.en).
 This applies for files in `escam/`, `ESLSCDLL/`, `linux-driver/userspace/` and `shared_src/`.
 The Linux Kernel object and its source code in `linux-driver/kernelspace/` is released under the [GPL-2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html.en).
 The CLI C example `CsimpleExample/` is released as public domain under the [Unlicense](https://unlicense.org/).
+The used library hdf5 is release by the HDFGroup under the [3-clause BSD License](https://github.com/HDFGroup/hdf5/?tab=License-1-ov-file#readme).

 ## Disclaimer for Critical Applications